 Each year the Outstanding Alumni Awards program acknowledges and celebrates USC graduates who have achieved significantly in their field of expertise since graduating, recognising them for the impact they have had at a local, national and sometimes international level.

 Congratulations to the 2020 Outstanding Alumni Award recipients and to all of our 2020 shortlisted nominees for their notable achievements to date.

 A special thank you goes to the people who took the time and effort to nominate them – fellow alumni, staff, colleagues, family members and friends - without their support, this initiative wouldn’t be possible.

 Enjoy this short celebration video of the 2020 award winners.

-Nominations for the 2020 Outstanding Alumni Awards will be open from July 2020 with details of how to nominate updated here.
+Nominations for the 2021 Outstanding Alumni Awards will open in July or August and information will be updated here.

 Outstanding Alumnus of the Year

 Under Colin Vale's leadership as Executive Director of the Anitua Group on Lihir Island, Papua New Guinea (PNG), the organisation was transformed into the most successful and largest landowner Group of Companies in PNG.
 It grew to more than 4,500 staff and 20 companies operating all over PNG in a diverse range of businesses including mining services, camp catering and management, retail, construction, agriculture and security.

 Colin’s ability to be inclusive of the cultural customs and collective approach to decision making with landowner groups, whilst implementing international best practice commercial strategy, business planning, financial management and corporate governance, was commended by the World Bank.

 “I learnt early that I needed to understand the culture I’d been thrust into.
 I met elders to understand their issues and tried to find middle ground that assisted all parties,” Colin said.